 With its Asian-inspired design touched with European sophistication, Villa Bahia is a stunning luxury villa near Santander.
-Sprawling over 25 scenic acres and blending traditional stone architecture…
+Sprawling over 25 scenic hectares and blending traditional stone…

 Santander and Cantabria are amongst Spain’s best-kept secrets: endless white-sand beaches mix with water-sports and world-class gastronomy in a region famous for its green fields, mountain peaks and modern art scene.